If you’re having a hard time choosing between a down or synthetically insulated jacket, you’ve come to the right place.

 There are three pockets total on this jacket – two external and one internal.
 And there is also a really high hood, that follows the contours of your head.
 I actually really like its design, since it does a great job at protecting your head from the cold.
-Plus it is helmet compatible.
+Plus it is helmet-compatible.

 If you want a versatile winter jacket, then I highly recommend this one.
-The Thermoball Triclimate jacket is actually made up from two different layers – an inner, insulated jacket, and a waterproof shell.
+The Thermoball Triclimate jacket is actually made up of two different layers – an inner, insulated jacket, and a waterproof shell.
 You can wear each of the layers on their own, or you can zip them up together to get a really warm winter jacket.

 It’s actually designed for skiing, so you can imagine just how warm it is.
 That’s because of the PrimaLoft ThermoBall insulation, which is able to retain warmth even when it gets wet.
 And in case you get too warm in the jacket, there are underarm vents that allow you to regulate the temperature.

-I love the versatility of the ThermoBall Triclimate, since you are basically getting three jackets for the price of one.
+I love the versatility of the ThermoBall Triclimate since you are basically getting three jackets for the price of one.
 So, you’re actually getting really good value for your money, even though this jacket is on the pricier side.

 The Snow Eclipse is a good affordable option.
 It is longer than most other jackets I showed you, so it also the warmer option, due to better coverage.
 Plus, it is insulated with 150 grams of synthetic down, which performs really well in cold and even wet weather.

-The shell features Columbia's Omni-Sheld technology, meaning that it is water-resistant.
-But what's even better is that the material of the shell basically repels anything that touches it, so it's also stain resistant!
-Plus, the shell is really stretchy, and you will have great manoeuvrability in this jacket despite its length.
+The shell features Columbia’s Omni-Sheld technology, meaning that it is water-resistant.
+But what’s even better is that the material of the shell basically repels anything that touches it, so it’s also stain resistant!
+Plus, the shell is really stretchy, and you will have great maneuverability in this jacket despite its length.

 The cuffs are elastic and they keep the draft out, and so does the front storm flap.
 But the hem is not adjustable, so it’s not 100% windproof.
 But it is definitely wind-resistant enough to get you through the day.

 It features a removable hood with a faux fur trim, which is not adjustable.
 And it’s pretty wide, so it won’t keep your head too warm.
 But it will protect you from the rain.
-Additionally, there are three pockets on the jacket – two hand warming ones on the outside, and an internal one for your personal items.
+Additionally, there are three pockets on the jacket – two hand-warming ones on the outside, and an internal one for your personal items.

 Both synthetic and down insulation have their advantages and disadvantages.
-Synthetic performs better in wet weather, since it doesn’t clump up like down and can still stay warm.
+Synthetic performs better in wet weather since it doesn’t clump up like down and can still stay warm.
 But it is bulkier than down, so synthetically insulated jackets tend to be heavier.
-Obviously that’s not always the case, as you saw with some of the synthetic jackets I showed you in this review.
+Obviously, that’s not always the case, as you saw with some of the synthetic jackets I showed you in this review.

 One of the best lightweight and packable synthetic jackets is the Patagonia Nano Puff.
 It’s one of the most popular women’s jackets from Patagonia, precisely because of how thin and lightweight it is.
 Plus, it stows into an internal pocket, so it is also a great choice for travel.
 The PrimaLoft insulation in the jacket should keep you warm, while the DWR coating will repel any moisture.
 This is a great option for hiking or other winter sports, but I don’t suggest you wear it as your only jacket in temperatures below zero.

 Out of the men’s synthetic jackets, I think the North Face ThermoBall Triclimate is the obvious winner.
-It is warm, breathable, windproof and waterproof – everything you want a good winter jacket to be.
+It is warm, breathable, windproof, and waterproof – everything you want a good winter jacket to be.
 Plus you’re getting three jackets for the price of one, so you will have something to wear nearly all year round!
 And it has lots of pockets for your personal items, including an internal pocket with an attached goggle wipe.
 Overall, this is definitely one of my all-time favorites, and I highly recommend it.

 Out of the down jackets, I think that Columbia’s Flash Forward down parka is a great choice.
 It is by no means a perfect jacket, but it is insanely affordable, especially considering the quality you are getting.
 The insulation in it is 650 fill power goose down, which is super warm and really high quality.
 Plus, this is a lightweight jacket, so you can stay warm without feeling like you’re carrying a rock on your back.

 Out of the men’s down jackets, I think the Marmot Guides Hoody is the best option.
 It is insulated with 700 fill power down, which is very high quality.
-It is warm, wind-resistant and coated with Down Defender, to improve its performance in wet weather.
+It is warm, wind-resistant, and coated with Down Defender, to improve its performance in wet weather.
 The jacket has an adjustable hem and cuffs, so you can easily adjust the temperature if you get too hot.
 And it has a very simple design, which can easily fit into anyone’s closet.